BUNNIES MATTER RESCUE

-Apparently the State did not take into consideration that rabbits breed like rabbits.
-Since the bunnies at this site have never been fixed, the 100’s of female bunnies can have between 4 and 12 babies EVERY 30 DAYS and can start reproducing at the ripe old age of 3 to 4 months old.
+Apparently, the State did not take into consideration that rabbits breed like rabbits.
+Since the bunnies at this site have never been fixed, the 100’s of female bunnies can have between 4 and 12 babies EVERY 30 DAYS and their offspring can start reproducing at 3 to 4 months old.
 Obviously, it doesn’t take long for the bunny population to explode and areas to start having major bunny issues as they reproduce.
-The ONLY reason the population is somewhat under control here is because bunnies are constantly dying from disease or injury (being hit by cars), local predators including humans or purposely being killed by one of the State’s entities because they are destroying their landscape.
-Please help by donating and/or volunteering so that we can help stop this bunny injustice from continuing.
+The ONLY reason the population is somewhat under control here is that bunnies had been constantly dying from injury (being hit by cars), local predators including humans or purposely being killed by one of the State’s entities because they are destroying their landscape.
+Please help by donating and/or volunteering so that we can help stop this bunny suffering from continuing.

 Failed Rescue at the Las Vegas Dump Site???

 The state of Nevada had contracted a rescue called V Sanctuary (Fall 2015) to “fix” the bunny issue but according to the owner, he was not given enough funds to solve the problem (200 bunnies at $40 each I was told on the phone with him).
 In this Channel 13 news story on the Las Vegas bunny dump site, it states that V Sanctuary was actually paid $17,000 to try to fix this problem but whatever amount was spent, it was a complete waste of time and money.
-While initially the “rescue” effort got the bunny population smaller for a short period of time, since ALL the bunnies weren’t rescued and fixed, six months later (May 2016) the population is out of control again.
-There is once again a huge population problem again and more bunny suffering is happening and there is usually little food or water.
+While initially the “rescue” effort got the bunny population smaller for a short period of time, since ALL the bunnies weren’t rescued and fixed, six months later (May 2016) the population was already out of control again.
+There is once again a huge population problem again and more bunny suffering is happening as there is usually little food or water.

 Floyd Lamb State Park – Another Las Vegas Dump Site

 More dumping and bunny suffering.
-While there is better access to grass and water here at this City of Las Vegas park most of the year, the winter grass still turns brown and all the green plants and brush they hide in die, not giving them many places to hide or escape from prey.
-Coyotes get hungry and will come down and feed on them.
+While there is better access to grass and water here at this City of Las Vegas park most of the year, the winter grass still turns brown and all the green plants and brush they hide in die, taking away their protection from prey.
+Coyotes and hawks get hungry and will come down and feed on them.
 Many do survive with the help of great bunny heroes like Lucy and Duncan who not only spend their own time and money to help water and feed them, but make these great fun videos to help bring awareness to this bunny disaster.

-These are feral bunnies in a NW Las Vegas neighborhood that made a home under our shed and began breeding which is how my daughters and I became aware that there are little resources for bunnies here in Las Vegas.
+These were feral bunnies in an NW Las Vegas neighborhood that made a home under my family’s shed and began breeding which is how my daughters and I became aware that there are little resources for bunnies here in Las Vegas.
 There are several neighborhoods in Las Vegas that dumped bunnies are breeding and struggling to survive.
-We’ve personally been trying to do our part in our neighborhood and have done TNR (Trap Neuter Return) on our property to help stop the breeding.
-Since spring 2015, many of the TNR bunnies have run away but some have been taken in and adopted most of them.
+We personally have been trying to do our part in our neighborhood (Schweiger Family) and have done TNR (Trap Neuter Return) on our property to help stop the breeding in our neighborhood.
+Since spring 2015, some of the TNR bunnies have run away but some have been taken in and adopted most of them.
 The last 5 survivors of my neighborhood rescue went to Lollypop Farm in New York using the Bunderground Railroad.
 Unfortunately, there are many other parks and neighborhoods around town that we are aware of that are dumpsites for bunnies as well.

 Condition of the Bunnies at the Various Las Vegas Dump Sites

-During the spring and fall at the properties, there is usually some grass for the bunnies to eat and water to drink from the sprinklers so they can survive but the weather in Vegas is very brutal on these bunnies in the other 2 seasons and they do suffer without any outside help (and even with our outside help as they aren’t meant to survive in the extreme heat or cold ).
-We have found parts of bunnies, dead bunnies and some “grass roots” bunny rescuers have even had to put a few bunnies to sleep (PTS) because of the severely injured or possibly poisoned bunnies they have come across.
+During the spring and fall at the properties, there is some grass for the bunnies to eat and some water to drink from the sprinklers but the weather in Vegas is very brutal on these bunnies in the other 2 seasons and they do suffer without any outside help (and even with our outside help as they aren’t meant to survive in the extreme heat or cold ).
+We have found parts of bunnies, dead bunnies and some “grassroots” bunny rescuers have even had to put a few bunnies to sleep because of the severely injured or possibly poisoned bunnies they have come across.
 (Warning – Graphic video of baby bunny Vegas PTS on April 17, 2016).
-The bunny is this video was poisoned by a food deadly to bunnies but no one could obviously prove who did the poisoning.
+The bunny in this video was poisoned by a food deadly to bunnies but no one could prove who did the poisoning.
 We currently help to rescue many of the dumpsite bunnies that our volunteers find in distress out on site but this is very expensive.
 One of our favorite rescues (Matty/Lucky) cost our volunteer $1500 to vet her.